ratanakhek22/CS330SecurityLock/README.md

 My estimating was way off, I underestimated randomness (probably would have helped if I remembered things from AP Stats).
 I originally ran a 10,000 iteration test, but my laptop fans went up to 5000+ rpm only happens on the heavy games I play.
 Thus I tested changed the test amount and found 70 iterations to be not as frightening (results are attached).

 #### Finite Automata
-The program takes in characters in the set {0, 1, 2, 3, 4, 5, 6, 7, 8, 9}.
-By inputing multiple characters some string of characters is created where the string x is in set {}
+The program takes in a string of digits and changes from locked to unlocked while running thus it doesn't really have an "accepted input".
+If we work on the assumption that an accepted ending is one where the program ends in an unlocked state, then the accepted input string x ends in 80771 (unlocks system) with any combination of digits afterword that aren't 807714 (locks system).